Vanessa Kirby as Sue Storm channels cosmic energy in Fantastic Four (2025)

 But my point is Disney’s on a hot streak.
 Hopefully they keep up the same quality for decades to come.

-Okay, I promise, the rest is about Frozen.
+Okay, I promise, the rest remains focused.

 It’s fantastic.
 That’s all you need for now.